bestm80eva/pesp/README.md

 # Pascal Executable Parser

 A collection of classes and functions to parse executable files for the Pascal language, namely for Free Pascal and Delphi.
+Everything is implemented in Pascal, there are no external dependencies.

 These are my findings trying to parse these files.
 Not everything is implemented yet (e.g. Resource parsing), and I may be wrong here and there.
 If you have